paulstraw/ender-poke/readme.md

 Ender Poke
 ============

-A tiny (516 bytes minified) [Ender](http://ender.no.de) module for handling swipe gestures on mobile devices.
+A tiny (about 600 bytes minified) [Ender](http://ender.no.de) module for handling swipe gestures on mobile devices.
 Currently, the four cardinal directions are supported.
-To use it, add it to your Ender build (see below) and do something like this:
+To use it, add it to your Ender build (see below for help on that) and do something like this:

 ``` javascript
 $('#someElement').poke({